https://adstxt.journeymv.com/sites/8e73a562-b96a-45f0-87a2-511e6e85fe38/ads.txt

 Her clay sculptures were included in the exhibition 'Magiciens de a Terre" at the Pompidou Centre in 1989 and her work is featured in many private and public collections all over the world.

-Contemporary African Sculpture page is to be found on this page
+Read all about Contemporary African Sculpture here on this page

 New!
 Comments